IoT Healthcare Market Overview

 Additionally, the remote patient monitoring services are growing with increase in patient-centered medical homes.
 Effective remote patient monitoring is possible with the help of IoT platforms, such as telemedicine, medication management, connected imaging, and others.

-Increasing number of collaborations and partnerships, increasing popularity of internet of things healthcare, and growing number of product launches and approvals are the trends observed in the internet of things healthcare market.
+Increasing number of collaborations and partnerships, increasing popularity of IoT healthcare, and growing number of product launches and approvals are the trends observed in the IoT healthcare market.
 For instance, Hinacom Software and Technologies Ltd., a Chinese company, has developed miPlatform, a medical imaging and information management software.
 Vivosmart by Garmin Ltd. is a ﬁtness band or smartwatch that can issue smart notiﬁcations to the user for taking action.

 Similarly, in November 2017, Medtronic plc announced that the company’s Medtronic Care Management Services (MCMS) business has commenced the launch of new telehealth solutions in support of its national contract awarded by the U.S. Department of Veterans Affairs, for Home Telehealth Devices and Services.
 The aim of launching telehealth solutions is to serve complex, chronic, co-morbid patients, and includes new technology platforms and multiple, integrated diagnostic devices to help meet differing clinical needs and comfort levels with technology.

-Some of the other key players operating in the internet of things healthcare industry are Koninklijke Philips N.V., Cisco Systems Inc., General Electric Company, Qualcomm Incorporated, Honeywell Life Care Solutions, SAP SE, Stanley Black & Decker Inc., International Business Machine (IBM) Corporation, and Microsoft Corporation.
+Some of the other key players operating in the IoT healthcare industry are PhysIQ Inc., Koninklijke Philips N.V., Cisco Systems Inc., General Electric Company, Qualcomm Incorporated, Honeywell International Inc., Proteus Digital Health Inc., Adheretech, SAP SE, Stanley Black & Decker Inc., International Business Machines (IBM) Corporation, and Microsoft Corporation.